agijsberts/ssgpr/README.md

 ```bash
 python3 setup.py install --user
 ```
-You'll need `numpy`, `scipy`, and a compiler.
-Python 2 should also still work.
+Either command will need to be executed from within the base directory.
+Also, you'll need `numpy`, `scipy`, and a compiler.
+The scripts seem to install and run fine with Python 2, but there's really no good excuse to use it any longer.

 ## Usage